ministryofjustice/opg-digideps/docs/TESTING.md

 To remove an item use the `removeAnswerFromSection()` function providing a single field name contained in answer group to be removed, and they will both be removed.

+#### Parallelisation
+There are two levels of parallelisation involved with the behat tests.
+Firstly we have the processor level and then the container level.
+Each container is a high specced container that has 4 processors (this is the maximum).
+We use `liuggio/fastest/` to parallelise our tests across processors.

+The next level is at the container level.
+As we can get further speed improvements, we split out similar themed tests across containers with tags.

+There is a built-in timer that ensures a tagged group of tests does not exceed 300 seconds total.
+If they do then you should split them into a new container.

+To do this, we have added a override flag to the go runner task.
+You can add the tag to each feature file and use the override command in the circleci config to spin up a new parallel task.

 ##Emails in non-production environments

 Non-production environments don't send emails to avoid data leakage, confusion and embarrassment.
 This is achieved with a GOV.UK Notify "test" key, which causes Notify to behave as usual but not send the email out.
 Test emails can then be inspected through Notify's [admin interface][govuk-notify].